How to Apply Eye Medication

-This step-by-step guide will help you with administering eye medications to your cat.
+This step-by-step guide will assist you in administering eye medications to your cat.

-Your veterinarian will provide you with eye medication.
-It can either come in the ointment formula or drops.
-If your pet has been prescribed both ointment and drops, apply the drops first, wait 5 minutes and then apply the ointment.
+Your veterinarian will provide you with eye medication, which may come in either ointment or drop form.
+If your pet has been prescribed both ointment and drops, apply the drops first, wait 5 minutes, and then apply the ointment.
 The amount of medication required will also be advised.
-It is important to note that the number of drops required may differ throughout treatment as determined by the response to treatment.
+It is important to note that the number of drops required may vary throughout treatment, depending on the response to the medication.

 Your pet may experience blurry vision following the medication, so always keep them in a safe spot indoors after treatment.